dart-lang/language/working/macros/feature-specification.md

 Macros are not permitted to introduce declarations that directly conflict with existing declarations in the same library.
-These rules are the same as if the code were hand written.
+These rules are the same as if the code were handwritten.

-Macros may also end up adding new declarations which shadow existing symbols in the library, but don't directly conflict.
+Macros may also add declarations which shadow existing symbols in the library, but don't directly conflict.
 In this case we want to ensure that the intent of any user written code is always clear.
-Consider the following
+Consider the following example:
-example:

 ```dart
 int get x => 1;